fcampara/valid-mail/README.md

 Copy `firebase.conf.example.js` to `firebase.conf.js` and add the applicable Firebase configuration items, make the same thing to `api/config/serviceAccountKey.example.json`

-## Database

-The dashboard page has a button you can click to seed the Cloud Firestore database with some Todo items.

 ## Authentication

 Enable Email/Password, Google and Facebook sign-in methods to your Firebase console in the